timoxley/mdm-tunnel/Readme.md

 NAT i.e. if you boot a webserver on your home computer, the internet cannot access this server unless you forward ports to it on your home router.

-mdm-tunnel gets around the blocked incoming connections this by simply opening an *outgoing*, persistent, duplex connection to a webserver, which is accessible to the Internet.
+mdm-tunnel gets around the blocked incoming connections by simply opening an *outgoing*, persistent, duplex connection to a webserver, which is accessible to the Internet.
 The webserver then accepts the incoming requests and figures out which connections this request should be routed through.